TranslatesGauss/Gauss/Gauss/Werke_Volume_1_Disquisitiones_Arithmeticae/README.md

 Contents <br><br>

-Section 1: On the Congruence of Numbers in General Section 2: Congruences of the First Degree
+Section 1: On the Congruence of Numbers in General <br>
+Section 2: Congruences of the First Degree